Eli Guerra-Delgado ’19

 My time at the University of San Diego was a huge part of my growth both as an individual and professionally.
 The various classes I took, including research methods with Dr. Bond, was quintessential for my growth as a young adult starting out in the business world.
 Working on research with Bond taught me time management and how to critically think about media.
 This was one of the few “classes” that gave me a real life experience and I’m a better business woman for being involved in research.

 Trent Saiget ’16

-I had the great pleasure of conducting research with Dr. Bond during the summer leading into my senior year.
 I never considered that I would be participating in research when I decided to attend USD, but Dr. Bond was quick to change my mind.
-He had a knack for taking the most complex research methodological concepts, and breaking them down into clear and concise ideas.
-He was able to take a whole summer long research project, and create methodical and attainable steps that were easy to follow.
-Most importantly, he really collaborated with me to ensure that I would be able to exercise a sense of creativity and autonomy, which allowed to me express a sense of individuality while adhering to the goals and guidelines of the project.
-What I took away is a greater approach to understanding people, using different perspectives.
-Dr. Bond’s research reinforced that messages have a fundamental impact on the way we interpret our world.
+I was able to exercise a sense of creativity and autonomy in the lab, which allowed me to express a sense of individuality while adhering to the goals and guidelines of the project.
+What I took away is a greater approach to understanding people.
+Our research reinforced that messages have a fundamental impact on the way we interpret our world.
 It is how those messages are sent and received that prove fundamental to the understanding of human connection and human nature.
-I now work as a College Counselor at the University of San Diego.
-I have the pleasure of interacting with students on a daily basis, and it is so interesting how much carryover from my time as a Communication Major and research scholar.
-One of the best parts of my job?
-I get to walk in to Dr. Bond’s Office, as if I was still a student, and maintain that relationships with someone who I consider a mentor.

 Ben Compton ’14